 The extrapleural air sign is one of the many signs of pneumomediastinum, and was first described by Lillard and Allen in 1965.
-It is defined as the presence the air between the parietal pleura and the diaphragm.
-On a lateral projection the air forms a radiolucent pocket of air posterior to the dome of the hemidiaphragm.
+It is defined as the presence of gas between the parietal pleura and the diaphragm.
+On a lateral projection the gas forms a radiolucent pocket of gas posterior to the dome of the hemidiaphragm.
 The reader should be aware that this term is not synonymous with the term extrapleural sign by itself.

 - 1. Lillard RL, Allen RP.
 The extrapleural air sign in pneumomediastinum.
 Radiology.
 1966;85 (6): 1093-8.
 Pubmed citation